 Listing the folder sizes is the least that the tool can do.
 There are many reports and options that will help you to organize the drive space.
 The "Largest Folder" and "Largest Files" reports will display the corresponding information for the currently selected folder and all its sub-folders.

 Options to print folders and files and also their sizes are included too.
-The lists can be printed to many popular formats like PDF and TIFF as well as on paper.
+The lists can be printed in many popular formats like PDF and TIFF as well as on paper.

 There are beautiful pie and bar charts that make it easy to spot space hogs instantly.
 You can free up gigabytes of wasted space in just a few minutes.
 Use the reports and you will be able to find large files and folders that you have not used for ages.
 Remove them to recover disk space and improve the performance of your system.